vtog/labGuides/source/env/er4.rst

 IPv6
 ----

+The following uses the CLI; SSH to ER4.

 #.
-Configure IPv6 for WAN int eth0.0 and eth1 (cli)
+Configure IPv6 for WAN int eth0.0 and eth1

    .. code-block:: bash